czyys/dustforceguide/README.md

 Increasing your speed by landing on a 45<sup>o</sup> angled ground is called slope boosting.
 As long as you’re not going backwards you don’t have to worry about the landing angle necessary for the boost to work.

 Downdash into a slope holding 'forward' and 'down' and dash when you reach the ground.
-The bigger the falling speed the bigger the boost is going to be*.
+The bigger the falling speed the bigger the boost is going to be<sup>*</sup>.

 ![27.webp](Resources/27.webp)